Penghu: Political dispute

 Despite the controversy over the political status of Taiwan, both the Republic of China and the People's Republic of China agree that Penghu is a county in (their own respective) "Taiwan Province" (Taiwan Province, Republic of China and Taiwan Province, People's Republic of China).
-However, geographically, the island of Taiwan does not include Penghu, although it is closer to Taiwan than mainland China.
+Yet, geographically, the island of Taiwan does not include Penghu, although it is closer to Taiwan than mainland China.
 Thus, Penghu is listed separately from "Taiwan" in some contexts, e.g. the Separate Customs Territory of Taiwan, Penghu, Kinmen, and Matsu (the official WTO name for the Republic of China) and in the Treaty of Shimonoseki, the Cairo Declaration, and the Treaty of San Francisco.

 Economy

-Due to its restricted geography, fisheries have been the main industry for Penghu.
+Due to its restricted geography, fishing has been the main industry for Penghu.
 The Agriculture and Fisheries Bureau of the Penghu County Government governs matters related to agriculture and fisheries in Penghu.

 In 2016, the bureau placed a ban on the harvesting of sea urchins due to their declining population.
-However, the ban was lifted in 2017 but catches are limited only to those species larger than 8 cm in diameter.
+The ban was partially lifted in 2017, with catches limited to only specimens larger than 8 cm in diameter.